truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/jellyfin.md

 You can enter a **Published Server URL** for use in UDP autodiscovery or leave this blank.

-Enter the desired User and Group IDs to run the Jellyfin container in **User and Group Configuration** or accept the default 568 (apps) user and group.
+Enter the desired user and group IDs to run the Jellyfin container in **User and Group Configuration** or accept the default 568 (apps) user and group.

 Accept the defaults in **Network Configuration** or change to suit your use case.